 Bird Peak is accessed the same way as Nest, the difference being that you want to continue along the Penguin Creek trail for another 1/2 mile past the turn off to Nest.
 Next you will want to start working your way up the hillside aiming for a bench on the south side of Nest.
 Go up and over this bench and drop down into the valley between Nest and Bird.
 Ascending early and sidehilling across the south face of Nest gets you above treeline faster which is nice given the trail is pretty much impassable at this point.
 Once in the hanging valley hike up to 2700′ and take the grass ramp that ascends to the ridge prior to south of Point 4840′ (the bump on the ridge south of the summit of Bird).
 In early season is possible to hike up and around the corner and take the snow gully on the West Face all the way to the ridgeline, however this is a pretty steep gully and you’d want crampons / ice for it.
 Once on the ridgeline follow the crest all the way to the summit.
 The true summit is actually the bump farthest east and you can bypass the Class 3 near the western summit by staying low.

 Peak 1445 is the bump that lies at the headwaters of Penguin Creek.
-It is an easy hike with no real difficulties other and distance and elevation gain.
+It is an easy hike with no real difficulties other than distance and elevation gain.
 To get there hike up the California Creek trail all the way to the Gentoo Ridge.
 Next hike north on the ridge (towards California Peak) for 1/4 mile until you can find an easy spot to descend into the valley to the west.
 Most of the ridge is steep but if you keep looking eventually you’ll find a scree ramp that will drop you down into the valley south of California Peak.
 Descend this valley staying high on the north side until you can sidehill around all the way to the east face of 1445.
 At 3000′ you can ascend an east facing ridge to a col just north of the summit.
 From there it’s easy walking to the top.